DESOTEC QC lab: Molasses solution

 - Type of test.

-Some molasses test methods are expressed as the amount of carbon necessary to obtain a certain decolourisation of a standard molasses solution.
-Activated carbons with a lower molasses number have then a better decolourisation capacity in this type of test methods.
+Some molasses test methods are expressed as the amount of carbon required to obtain a certain decolorization of a standard molasses solution.
+Activated carbons with a lower molasses number then have a better decolourisation capacity in this type of test methods.

-Need more info on the decolourisation capacity of activated carbon?
+Need more info on the decolorizing capacity of activated carbon?
 Be sure to contact us!